-Inflatable movie screens are supported by an inflatable frame that looks a lot like a bounce house.
-When compared to, say, an inflatable pool raft, this makes the material exceedingly tough, but also requires the blower to remain running in order to retain rigidity.
+Inflatable movie screens are supported by an inflatable frame that looks much like a bounce house.
+When compared to, say, an inflatable pool raft, this makes the material exceedingly tough but also requires the blower to remain running to retain rigidity.
 As a result, it’s unlikely that you’ll be able to leave your inflatable screen up all day, so look for one that’s simple to set up and takedown.

 Another factor to consider is the screen’s actual size.
-In a moment, we’ll go over the technical requirements for various sizes.
+In a moment, we’ll review the various sizes’ technical requirements.
 Let’s just say that the larger the screen, the heavier it will be and the more difficult it will be to put up.

 Durability and construction

 It’s vital to set certain expectations before we talk about durability.
 An inflatable movie screen is intended to be stored indoors rather than permanently installed outside.
-However, being able to keep one outside for a few days is beneficial; for example, setting one up the night before a party and taking it down the morning after.
+However, keeping one outside for a few days is beneficial; for example, setting one up the night before a party and taking it down the morning after.

-Inflating a huge object like a projector screen frame necessitates the use of thick, sturdy material.
+Inflating a huge object like a projector screen frame necessitates using thick, sturdy material.
 We’re not talking about balloon rubber or thin poly.
 Extra-thick rubber, or better yet, thick oxford fabric, is what we’re talking about.
-Because these materials are both water-resistant and easy to clean, you can usually wipe the scream clean before each viewing.
+Because these materials are water-resistant and easy to clean, you can usually wipe the scream clean before each viewing.

-The durability of the stakes that come with the kit, however, is something that many people miss.
-Plastic stakes have two flaws: they’re not as robust as metal, and they rot in the sun, causing their performance to deteriorate with time.
+However, the durability of the stakes that come with the kit is something that many people miss.
+Plastic stakes have two flaws: they’re not as robust as metal and rot in the sun, causing their performance to deteriorate with time.
 However, because metal ground anchors may be purchased for a low price, stake quality should not be a deciding factor in your purchase.